DoganM95/CN3302-ETA3000-2S-Charger-Balancer/README.md

 # Intro

 A dual cell charger (3-6V in, 8.4V 4A out) combined with active balancing (1.3A).
+- The charging part makes sure to load the battery pack to 8.4v
+- The balancing part makes sure to keep both batteries at the same voltage always, by charging the lower one using the higher one (active balancing)

+Having these combined will in theory give the perfect 2S bms, so that batteries won't die, charge fast and don't waste energy.

 Highly experimental and untested.
 Releases starting with v1 or higher can be used and are tested.

 # PCB